|(a) Development Owners must comply with program recordkeeping

 Development.
 Records pertinent to the funding of the award, including,

 but not limited to, the Application and Development costs and documentation,

 must be retained for at least five years after the Affordability Period

 (h) Section 811 PRA tenant records must be maintained

 for the term of tenancy plus three years.
 After the end of the record

 retention period, all Enterprise Income Verification (EIV) data must

 in whole or in part by the Department must comply with record retention

-requirements as required by rule or deed restriction.
+requirements as required by federal regulations, statute, rule, or

-(i) All required records must be made available on
+(j) All required records must be made available and